Skip to content

 TIP

-Enable the shell prompt plugin to display the active BuildBox project and target in your prompt, and to get shell completion for bbx commands.
+Enable the shell plugin to display the active BuildBox project and target in your prompt, get shell completion for bbx commands, and have BuildBox environment variables automatically exported when you cd into a project.
 It takes a single line in your ~/.bashrc or ~/.zshrc.

 If you access packages from private repositories, BuildBox is going to use your SSH client settings to clone them.
 So, SSH client has to be configured correctly.